Martin Kulldorff: Views on COVID-19

 In 2020, Kulldorff was invited to meet with leaders, lawyers and staff at the American Institute for Economic Research (AIER), an American libertarian think tank.
-Following the meeting Kulldorff took the lead in an effort to oppose lockdowns in favor of pursuing COVID-19 herd immunity before vaccines became available.
+Following the meeting, Kulldorff took the lead in an effort to oppose lockdowns in favor of pursuing COVID-19 herd immunity before vaccines became available.
 His efforts resulted in the Great Barrington Declaration, an open letter co-authored with Oxford's Sunetra Gupta and Stanford's Jay Bhattacharya for the AIER.
-The document stated that lower-risk groups would develop herd immunity through infection while vulnerable groups should be protected from the virus.
+The document stated that lower-risk groups would develop herd immunity through infection, while vulnerable groups should be protected from the virus.
 The World Health Organization, the National Institutes of Health and other public-health bodies said such a policy lacked a sound scientific basis.
 Scientists dismissed the policy as impossible in practice, unethical and pseudoscientific, warning that attempting to implement it could cause many unnecessary deaths with the potential of recurrent waves of disease spread as immunity decreases over time.

 Francis S. Collins, N.I.H. director at the time, has said the authors were "fringe epidemiologists".

-Kulldorff and the other authors met with US officials of the Trump administration to share their ideas on 5 October 2020, the day after the declaration was made public.
+Kulldorff and the other authors met with US officials of the first Trump administration to share their ideas on 5 October 2020, the day after the declaration was made public.

-During the pandemic Kulldorff has opposed COVID-19 disease control measures.
-The measures opposed include lockdowns, contact tracing, vaccine mandates, and mask mandates.
+During the pandemic, Kulldorff opposed all COVID-19 control measures.
+The measures he opposed included lockdowns, contact tracing, vaccine mandates, and mask mandates.
 He has spoken out against vaccine passports, stating they disproportionately harm the working class.
 Kulldorff and Bhattacharya opposed broad vaccine mandates, stating that the mortality risk is "a thousand fold higher" in older people than in younger people.
-He has argued against COVID vaccinations for children, saying that the risks outweigh the benefits.
+He has argued against COVID-19 vaccinations for children, saying that alleged risks outweigh the benefits.

-In an Op-ed in the Wall Street Journal co-authored with Jay Bhattacharya, the authors stated that COVID-19 testing should not be used to "check asymptomatic children to see if it is safe for them to come to school" because of the difference in mortality risk for young persons compared to older persons.
-Instead, the authors wrote that "[w]ith the new CDC guidelines, strategic age-targeted viral testing will protect older people from deadly COVID-19 exposure and children and young adults from needless school closures".
+In an op-ed in the Wall Street Journal co-authored with Jay Bhattacharya, the authors stated that COVID-19 testing should not be used to "check asymptomatic children to see if it is safe for them to come to school" because of the difference in mortality risk for young persons compared to older persons.
+Instead, the authors wrote that "[w]ith the new CDC guidelines, strategic age-targeted viral testing will protect older people from deadly COVID-19 exposure and children and young adults from needless school closures."